leninsvg/ngl/projects/ngl-form-validator/README.md

 ```

+## Usages

+That library works with reactive forms.

 ### form control
 That directive create a binding between a reactive form control and html element the error messages can be in a div, label, mat-error, ...etc.